Preveen369/Attendance/README.md

 ![UI](https://img.shields.io/badge/UI-XML-green.svg)
 ![License](https://img.shields.io/badge/License-MIT-lightgrey.svg)

-**Smart Attendance App** is a simple yet efficient Android-based mobile application designed to manage and track student attendance digitally.
+**Attendance App** is a simple yet efficient Android-based mobile application designed to manage and track student attendance digitally.
 Developed using Java and XML, this app demonstrates fundamental Android development practices including user authentication, activity navigation, and list-based data display.

 Ideal for beginners and students, this project serves as a **starter template** for building apps with login/register systems and custom user dashboards.